Political views of Adolf Hitler: National Socialist German Workers' Party

 Hitler was discharged from the army on 31 March 1920 and began working full-time for the party.
 Displaying his talent for oratory and propaganda skills, with the support of Drexler, Hitler became chief of propaganda for the party in early 1920.
 When early party members promulgated their 25-point manifesto on 24 February 1920 (co-authored by Hitler, Anton Drexler, Gottfried Feder and Dietrich Eckart), it was Hitler who penned the first point, revealing his intention to unify German-speaking peoples, claiming that the party demanded "all Germans be gathered together in a Greater Germany on the basis of the right of all peoples to self-determination".
 By the spring of 1920, he engineered the change of name to the National Socialist German Workers' Party (NSDAP), commonly known as the Nazi Party.
 Under his influence, the party adopted a modified swastika, a well-known good luck charm that had previously been used in Germany as a mark of volkishness and "Aryanism", along with the Roman salute used by Italian fascists.
 At this time, the Nazi Party was one of many small extremist groups in Munich, but Hitler's vitriolic beer hall speeches began attracting regular audiences.
 He became adept at using populist themes, including the use of scapegoats, who were blamed for his listeners' economic hardships.
 He gained notoriety for his rowdy polemic speeches against the Treaty of Versailles, rival politicians and especially against Marxists and Jews.
-Hitler used personal magnetism and an understanding of crowd psychology to advantage while engaged in public speaking.
+Hitler used personal magnetism, charismatic authority, and an understanding of crowd psychology to advantage while engaged in public speaking.

 While Hitler and Eckart were on a fundraising trip to Berlin in June 1921, a mutiny broke out within the Nazi Party in Munich.
 Members of its executive committee wanted to merge with the rival German Socialist Party (DSP).
 Hitler returned to Munich on 11 July and angrily tendered his resignation.
 The committee members realised that the resignation of their leading public figure and speaker would mean the end of the party.
 Hitler announced he would rejoin on the condition that he would replace Drexler as party chairman and that the party headquarters would remain in Munich.
-They capitulated to Hitler's demand and on 29 July 1921 a special congress was convened to formalize Hitler as the new chairman (the vote was 543 for Hitler and one against).
+They capitulated to Hitler's demand and on 29 July 1921 a special congress was convened to formalise Hitler as the new chairman (the vote was 543 for Hitler and one against).